Are there warning signs in your construction software?

 Every company claims they have excellent customer support, but do they really?
 In order for a software solution to work most effectively for you and your team, you need to be able to have ready assistance.

 In any relationship, communication is essential.
 What if you sent a message to your significant other and went days without hearing from them?
 You’d start to wonder what is wrong.
 Or if you are even in a relationship anymore.
 Think of your software provider as a relationship.
 Anytime you have questions or concerns, you hope that customer support responds in a timely manner.
-But if it doesn’t, it might be time to cut the plug.
+But if it doesn’t, it might be time to pull the plug.

 The right construction software will value what you have to say.

-3. Low User Adoption
+3. Low User Adoption of the Software

 4. The Software's Features Don't Fit Your Needs

-Having a clear idea of the specifics you are looking for will help you determine exactly how much you should be spending.
+Finally, having a clear idea of the specifics you are looking for will help you determine exactly how much you should be spending.
 Doing a bit of research to speak the language of a service provider will immensely help you in the long run.

 5. Lack of Return on Investment